 If you have a business, selling assets might help avoid a bankruptcy filing.
 Of course, you need to come up with a strategy first – you’ll need to keep assets that are essential to operating the business.

-If negotiating with creditors yourself doesn’t work, consider contacting a nonprofit credit counseling firm like InCharge Debt Solutions.
-Credit counselors often can help you develop a debt-management plan with payments you can afford.
+If negotiating with creditors doesn’t work, consider contacting a nonprofit credit counseling firm like InCharge Debt Solutions.
+Credit counselors can help you decide between debt consolidation or bankruptcy and often develop a debt-management plan with payments you can afford.